AverageJoesHosting/KubeDumper/README.md

   - **Missing Labels/Annotations**: Ensure pods and other resources carry required labels (e.g., `app` label).
   - **Failed Pods**: Capture details of pods stuck in failed states for troubleshooting.
   - **Resource Limits and Requests**: Verify that all pods have proper resource requests and limits set.
-- **Run All Checks**: Quickly assess your entire cluster at once.
+- **Run All Checks at Once**: Quickly assess your entire cluster with a single command.
 - **Flexible Output**:
   - Specify custom output directories.
-  - Supports a dry-run mode to simulate actions without making changes.
+  - Dry-run mode to simulate actions without making changes.
-  - Verbose mode for detailed logging.
+  - Verbose mode for detailed logs.
-  - Multiple output formats (text, json, html) planned (default: text).
+  - Future support for multiple output formats (text, JSON, HTML).
+- **Threaded Execution**:
+  - Use `--threads <num>` to run checks in parallel for faster audits on large clusters (requires GNU Parallel).

 ## Usage